Emirates Trip. Day 8: Dubai

-We woke up early as we booked Burj Khalifa's 'AT THE TOP' tickets for 8:00-9:00 am time slot, and it came with a complimentary light breakfast.
-The tickets allowed us to go up until level 124 and access to level 125.
-The tower can be further access until level 148 but it will require you to purchase 'SKY' ticket at higher price.
+We woke up early, as we booked Burj Khalifa's 'AT THE TOP' tickets for the 8:00-9:00 am time slot, and it came with a complimentary light breakfast.
+The tickets allowed us to go up to level 124 and access level 125.
+The tower can be further accessed until level 148 but it will require you to purchase a 'SKY' ticket at a higher price.
 We didn't opt for that.

-We parked at the Level 1 (Section M) of the Cinema Car Park, as recommended in the booking confirmation.
+We parked at Level 1 (Section M) of the Cinema Car Park, as recommended in the booking confirmation.
 By the time we reached there, we couldn't get access into the mall as it was locked.
-It was not the main entrance but that probably the nearest to the ticketing counter.
+It was not the main entrance but it was probably the nearest to the ticketing counter.

-Thanks God, there was a guard and I promptly waived my hands for attention.
+Thank God, there was a guard and I promptly waved my hands for attention.
 He replied with a hand gesture and 7 fingers showed.
-Ooo.. pintu bukak kul 7 laaa...
-It just a couple minutes of wait, and off we go!
+Ooo... pintu bukak kul 7 laaa...
+It's just a couple minutes of waiting, and off we go!
 To our surprise, there were no crowds as we reached the ticketing desk.
 Probably because it was too early even though it was Friday, a weekend in Dubai.

-It was still early in the morning, pretty easy to get a postcard moment.
+It was still early in the morning, so it was pretty easy to get a postcard moment.

 Ohhh okay...
 I didn't know that!